juergenlerner/eventnet/data/scientific_networks/aminer_2023/README.md

 On this page we provide auxiliary software to convert scientific networks from [https://www.aminer.org/citation](https://www.aminer.org/citation), version V14, into the input format of eventnet.hyper.
-Moreover, there is an eventnet configuration file to compute hyperedge statistics with which various effects in interdependent collaboration and citation networks can be tested, see the [tutorial on analyzing the coevolution of collaboration and references to prior work](https://github.com/juergenlerner/eventnet/wiki/Coevolution-of-collaboration-and-references-to-prior-work-(tutorial)).
+Moreover, we provide an eventnet configuration file and an R script to compute hyperedge statistics and to test various effects in interdependent collaboration and citation networks, see the [tutorial on analyzing the coevolution of collaboration and references to prior work](https://github.com/juergenlerner/eventnet/wiki/Coevolution-of-collaboration-and-references-to-prior-work-(tutorial)).

 Note that the actual data is provided by Aminer - here we just list scripts to preprocess and analyze this data with RHEM.
 A reference for the data is the following (also see the webpage given above).